kkent030315/evil-mhyprot-cli/README.md

 - Read/Write any user memory with privilege of kernel from usermode
 - Enumerate a number of modules by specific process id
 - Get system uptime
-- Enumerate threads in specific process, result in allows us to reading `PETHREAD` structure in the kernel directly from CLI as well.
+- Enumerate threads in specific process, result in allows attackers to reading `PETHREAD` structure in the kernel directly from CLI as well.
 - Terminate specific process by process id with `ZwTerminateProcess` which called in the vulnerable driver context (ring-0).
 - All operations are executed as kernel level privilege (ring-0) by the vulnerable driver